Church Street East Level Crossing Church Street East Level Crossing

 Interim safety measures

-• improved signage on the approach to the level crossing
+• Improved signage on the approach to the level crossing.

-• increased parking enforcement to reduce risks of unsafe vehicle movement near the level crossing caused by illegal parking.
+• Increased parking enforcement to reduce risks of unsafe vehicle movement near the level crossing caused by illegal parking.

 Investigation process

-• make no changes to the level crossing
+• Make no changes to the Level Crossing

-• close the crossing with no investment
+• Close the crossing with no investment

-• close the crossing with investment.
+• Close the crossing with investment

 Closing the crossing without investment would negatively impact the ability of local businesses to continue operations.
-It would also impact local walking and cycling routes linking Church Street East to Hugo Johnston Drive, which enables people to avoid the adjacent South Eastern Highway.
+It would also impact on local walking and cycling routes linking Church Street East to Hugo Johnston Drive, which enables people to avoid the adjacent South Eastern Highway.

 Project timeline